 It never fails.
 Ever have one of those days where your kid doesn’t eat anything green?
 We certainly do from time to time.

-Whether it’s just because I’m rushed for time and we have PB&J for lunch, or if little man isn’t feeling his broccoli today, it happens.
+Whether it’s just because I’m rushed for time and we have PB&J for lunch, or if my kids aren’t feeling their broccoli , it happens.

 Whenever those days occur, the next day is always a bad eczema day.
 I can count on it like clockwork.

-Why is that?
-It’s because green foods like spinach contains huge amounts of magnesium and other nutrients that boost immune power. (source) All kids, but especially kids with immune issues, need those powerful veggies.
+It’s because green foods like spinach contain huge amounts of magnesium and other nutrients that boost immune power. (source) All kids, but especially kids with immune issues, need those powerful veggies.

 In fact, the USDA recommends that kids eat at least 1-2 cups of vegetables per day. (source)